whoisbma/Code-2-SP16/week-03/README.md

 ---- *Due midnight Sunday, 2/28/16* ----

+1. If you haven't set up your github.io page properly yet, do so.

-1. Overhaul your code from last week to only use the DOM with no canvas element.
+2. Overhaul your code from last week to only use the DOM with no canvas element.

-2. Create an object-oriented approach to generating text from given strings.
+3. Create an object-oriented approach to generating text from given strings.
+Take a look at [17-OOP-text-generation](https://github.com/whoisbma/Code-2-SP16/tree/master/week-03/17-OOP-text-generation) as a VERY rudimentary starting point.

 Reference: